ogghead/spin-trigger-kinesis/README.md

-# Experimental Kinesis trigger for Spin
+# Experimental Kinesis trigger for Fermyon Spin

+This is a [Fermyon Spin](https://www.fermyon.com/spin) trigger for [AWS Kinesis](https://docs.aws.amazon.com/streams/latest/dev/introduction.html) -- a solution for streaming bulk loads of real-time data.

 ## Install the latest release